-Use Antenna Designer app to interactively design and visualize antennas using a catalog of almost 100 parameterized elements including different types of dipole, monopole, patch, spiral, fractal, and horn antennas, among others.
+Use Antenna Designer app to interactively design and visualize antennas using a catalog of nearly 100 parameterized elements, including various dipole, monopole, patch, spiral, fractal, and horn antennas.
 Add backing structures such as reflectors or cavities.
 Specify metal properties and dielectric substrates to estimate losses and efficiency.

 Analyze antenna elements and arrays using the full-wave 3D MoM.
 Compute port properties such as impedance and S-parameters, current and charge distribution, and near- and far-field radiation patterns.
 Compare analysis results with antenna measurements or with state-of-the-art scientific articles.

 Import radiation patterns from MSI Planet antenna files (.MSI or .PLN).
-Visualize far-field and near-field data using 3D or polar plots.
+Visualize far- and near-field data using 3D or polar plots.
 Interactively inspect the data and compute antenna metrics.
 Reconstruct the 3D radiation pattern from 2D orthogonal slices.